mrz-gh/MyXPs/HardwareTechnicalTips.md

 The future likely involves heterogeneous computing, where systems integrate multiple technologies (e.g., a CMOS CPU, Non-Von Neumann AI accelerators, Photonic interconnects, and perhaps access to Quantum resources) to leverage the best tool for each specific job.

+**

+Digital has deterministic output

+Quantum and Analog also has deterministic evolution but Quantum has probabilistic output (mathematically) and Analog is sensitive to noise (technology - driven issue).

+Mathematically, fundamental of analog computing is addition and multiplication and continuous functions of real number (in extension complex numbers).

+fundamental of Quantum is good for Linear algebra of complex numbers (or real numbers) mathematically.

+Digital is the best for logical and symbolic and rule-based math like branches, FSMs, bit manipulation of Integer and Finite sets of numbers.

+- Addition and multiplication of Finite sets of number also is best for analog because the addition and multiplication are the fundamental of analog on real numbers which include integer and finite sets of numbers.
+Or, analog computing is the best for addition and multiplication which are the fundamental of linear algebra but quantum is better because it is the fundamental operations of it.

+Mathematical Summary

+A system requires more digitalness when it depends on:

+Discrete sets:

+Finite structures: FSMs, trees, graphs

+Symbolic logic: predicates, terms, rewrite rules

+Exact computation: no real-number approximations

+Deterministic semantics: predictable rule application

+**

+HW is physical and takes space.
+Flexibility increases HW area, and if you idealy switch between configurations without no overhead, the routing of wires because of large area and the fact that the HW is fixed at space, its speed gets worse which an abstract fact, that is a reason for ASIC is better that FPGA in terms of speed.

+Why CPU is awful in AI, because CPU is general purpose and works on few data (because it also handles dependencies of data) in its pipeline, and regsiter them and then compute next operations and so on, which this takes lots of cycles, but GPU take advantage of independent vectors and compute in parallel ( which is mathematical not technological)

+**